 Real-time syncing prevents those types of headaches.
 It means your online availability is up-to-date, your automated waitlist can work to fill appointments without overbooking, and your patient information is always accurate.
 For busy clinics and systems, real-time syncing is a must-have to ensure your technology can keep up with you.

 If the EHR is already causing headaches, then adding additional computer-based tasks to your clinic workflows may not be the best approach.
 Instead, look for technology that can free up staff time by automating certain workflows.

 Manual uploading, manual syncing, manual updating are things of the past.
 Automating tasks from patient appointment reminders to feedback collection and everything in between can free up staff time and reduce their screen time (if you’re dubious, check out our recent blog where we debunk some common automation myths).
 Fewer clicks leads to happier staff, and happier staff provide a better experience for every patient that walks through your doors.

-EHR-integrated technology should not require constant monitoring, complicated set-up, and hours of staff training.
+EHR-integrated software should not require constant monitoring, complicated set-up, and hours of staff training.
 Your new technology should be seamless and easy-to-use.

 Every so often there comes a point when our computers, tablets, and phones leaving us scratching our heads and saying “huh?”.
 And that leads us to our final requirement for EHR-integrated technology – the ability to pick up a phone and ask for help when you need it.

 Your clinic or system’s technology solutions should always come with white-glove customer service.
 That means no matter the question, no matter the request, you can quickly get in touch with an expert to help you figure it out.
 We all need a hand sometimes – make sure you have a dedicated team at your beck and call for when you do.